What is the Competitive Forces Model?

 - Excess production capacity

-- Government regulation – industries with strict government regulation pose higher barrier to potential entrants
+- Government regulation – industries with strict government regulation pose a higher barrier to potential new entrants

-- Investment in specialist equipment – companies also consider the amount of capital need to be invested in specialist equipment when entering an industry
+- Investment in specialist equipment – companies also consider the amount of capital that needs to be invested in specialist equipment when entering an industry

-- High fixed costs – things like specialist equipment, properties and land are examples of high fixed costs
+- High fixed costs – things such as specialist equipment, properties, and land are examples of high fixed costs

-- Specialized skills – when entering an industry required specialized skills or techniques, there is a higher barrier to entry for potential entrants
+- Specialized skills – when entering an industry requiring specialized skills or techniques, there is a higher barrier to entry for potential entrants

 Bargaining Power of Buyers